AtharvaSatav/starthbourne-partners-mobile/replit.md

 This is a full-stack web application built with React frontend and Express backend, designed as a logging system with real-time WebSocket communication.
 The application uses a modern tech stack including TypeScript, Tailwind CSS with shadcn/ui components, PostgreSQL with Drizzle ORM, and Neon as the database provider.

-**NEW: Hybrid Native Mobile App** - A hybrid native Android application is now available in the `/mobile` directory.
-The app intelligently switches between React Native mode (development) and pure native WebView mode (CI/production builds), providing critical alert functionality with native notifications and audio capabilities while avoiding React Native dependency compatibility issues in CI environments.
+**NEW: Native Mobile App** - A React Native mobile application is now available in the `/mobile` directory, providing the same functionality with additional native features like background push notifications and better audio handling.

 ## User Preferences